+The housing market is thriving throughout the country, including New Orleans.
+People continue to want to buy because of the low-interest rates.
 When someone talks about New Orleans, the odds are equally good that it will conjure memories of Cajun food and Mardi Gras as Hurricane Katrina.
 The hurricane’s aftermath has come and gone, and while many left the city, the fact remains that New Orleans is still here.
-Let’s take a look at the state of modern New Orleans before sharing the top 10 reasons to invest in the New Orleans real estate market.
-If you are looking at buying a house in New Orleans as a potential investment opportunity, you must read till the end.
+Let’s take a look at the state of modern New Orleans before sharing the top 10 reasons to invest in the New Orleans housing market.

 New Orleans Housing Market Statistics

 - The median listing home price in Orleans County, LA was $350K in December 2021, trending up 7.7% year-over-year.